gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/rpcs.rst

 		await session.async_inject(code)

 This iterates over every session and injects the ClearScrollback code.
-Injecting a byte array is makes the session appear to receive that byte array as input, as though it had been output by the running app in the terminal.
+Injecting a byte array makes the session appear to receive that byte array as input, as though it had been output by the running app in the terminal.
 Injection is safe to use even while receiving input because it uses its own parser (so there's no interaction between a half-received escape sequence in